 - Back pain.
 Applying a comfrey extract ointment to the affected area for 5 days seems to decrease lower or upper back pain.
 Also applying a cream containing comfrey extract plus methyl nicotinate to the affected area for 5 days seems to decrease back pain when resting or moving.

 - Osteoarthritis.
 Applying a comfrey extract ointment to the affected area for 3 weeks or applying a specific cream containing comfrey extract, tannic acid, Aloe vera gel, eucalyptus oil, and frankincense oil to the affected are for 6-12 weeks seems to decrease pain in people with knee osteoarthritis.

 - Sprains.
 Early research shows that applying comfrey ointment to the affected area for up to 2 weeks improves mobility, decreases pain, and reduces tenderness and swelling of sprains.
 The effect of comfrey ointment in relieving pain and reducing swelling seems to be comparable to the effects of diclofenac gel.

 Insufficient Evidence for

 - Bruises.
-Early research shows that applying comfrey directly to the skin for 2 weeks might decrease pain and tenderness of bruises.
+Early research shows that applying comfrey directly to the skin for 2 weeks might decrease the pain and tenderness of bruises.

 - Rheumatoid arthritis.